China Accounting and Finance Review (CAFR)

 Established in 1999 by The Hong Kong Polytechnic University (PolyU) in collaboration with Tsinghua University, China Accounting and Finance Review (CAFR) is the first refereed journal of accounting and finance published in the Greater China Region.
 For more than 20 years, CAFR has been publishing original articles that have implications for accounting and finance issues in China.
 All subject areas in accounting and finance, and research methodologies, including empirical, analytical, behavioral, conceptual, or experimental, will be considered.

-To attract more high-quality publications, starting from this year CAFR welcomes also submissions of cross-disciplines research, literature review papers, and knowledge transfer short articles with topics related to contemporary accounting and finance issues for all countries or regions outside of China.
+To attract more high-quality publications, starting from this year CAFR welcomes submissions of research papers and literature review papers with topics related to contemporary accounting and finance issues for all countries or regions outside of China.
 CAFR also encourages comparability studies (of special interest are replications of prior China or US studies using data from other countries), or applying fundamental analysis of accounting information for capital markets around the world.
+CAFR now publishes global, rather than just China, topics.

 Issues per year: 4